 Art develops a visual language that complements other languages such as those used in mathematical, scientific, literary and factually based subjects.
 It encourages personal expression, imagination and sensitivity and practically-orientated attitudes.

-- Mrs E J Cooper - Faculty Leader of Arts & Technology / Subject Leader of Art
+- Mrs E J Cooper - Director of Teaching and Learning / Subject Leader of Art

 - Mrs S E McGlasson - Teacher of Art